 - OH-3’s scrimmage level of play.
 This level is only scrimmages and skaters should go to OH-2 sessions to continue to work on individual and pack skills.
 Skaters will need to have all their own gear for these sessions and will wear black during practices.
 OH-3 skaters can go to OH-2 and OH-1 sessions.

 Session intake for each level will only be at the beginning of each quarter.
 At the last session of each quarter a skills test will be given to those wishing to advance to the next level.
-To advance to the OH-3 level a WFTDA rules test must also be passed and more about this will be talked about closer to the end of each quarter.
+To advance to the OH-3 level a WFTDA rules test must also be passed and more about this will be talked about closer to the end of each session.